juliogomez/devops/README.md

 Would you like to explore the life of a DevOps team, to understand team specific concerns?
 You might already be familiar with other environments like networking, but DevOps is a different world, with requirements for success being both technical and social, often requiring the team to think in a totally different way.

-Let's explore some of the challenges Development and Operations teams have today:
+Let's go through some of the challenges Development and Operations teams have today:

 * All software needs to run on a platform, so that it can provide a service.
 And software lifecycle, from its inception to the moment it runs on a production environment, includes a number of steps with their own challenges.
 One of them is that many times these steps involve human interaction, which is slow and prone to errors.
 Being able to *automate* part, or all, of these steps would definitely improve how effective processes are and ultimately the quality of the service provided by that software.